KatieNinkSmith/316-4-1-form-validation-/README.md

 Part 4: Login Form Validation Requirements
 For the Login Form section of the page, implement the following validation requirements:
 **_Login Form - Username Validation:_**
---The username cannot be blank.
+x--The username cannot be blank.
 --The username must exist (within localStorage).
 Remember that usernames are stored in all lowercase, but the username field accepts (and should not invalidate) mixed-case input.**_
 --Login Form - Password Validation:_**
---The password cannot be blank.**_
+x--The password cannot be blank.**_
 --The password must be correct (validate against localStorage)._**
 **_Login Form - Form Submission:_**
-**_If all validation is successful, clear all form fields and show a success message._**
+x--If all validation is successful, clear all form fields and show a success message.
-**_If "Keep me logged in" is checked, modify the success message to indicate this (normally, this would be handled by a variety of persistent login tools and technologies)._**
+--If "Keep me logged in" is checked, modify the success message to indicate this (normally, this would be handled by a variety of persistent login tools and technologies).

 Part 5: Completion
 Test your validation thoroughly!
 Try to break things!